openstack-k8s-operators/openstack-operator/README.md

 # openstack-operator

-This is the primary operator for OpenStack.
+This is the primary operator for OpenStack's DNSaaS operator Designate.
 It is a "meta" operator, meaning it serves to coordinate the other operators for OpenStack by watching and configuring their CustomResources (CRs).
 Additionally installing this operator will automatically install all required operator dependencies for installing/managing OpenStack.

 ## Description